 You also run the risk of having bugs move into your grow room.
 Insects larvae like moist mediums.
 If your soil never dries out, bugs will move in.

-How to Avoid Over Watering
+How to Avoid Overwatering Cannabis Plants

 To avoid over watering a cannabis plant in soil, you have to let the medium dry out in between watering/ feeding.
 There a 2 things you should check before you water you weed plants in soil.
 Firstly, the top 2 inches of the medium should feel dry when you put your finger in there.
 Secondly, pot should feel light, and the medium should look dry.